Strawberry Fields Forever: Overview

 The Beatles began recording "Strawberry Fields Forever" on 24 November 1966.
 It was the band's first recording session since completing Revolver, in June, and marked the start of recording for what became the 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.
 It was also the Beatles' first group activity since the end of their final US tour, on 29 August.
 Recording took place in Studio 2 at EMI Studios (now Abbey Road Studios) in London, using a four-track machine.

 Before the session, in October, Brian Epstein, the Beatles' manager, had informed EMI that the band would not be releasing any new music for the Christmas market.
 On 10 November, newspapers reported that there would be no further concert tours by the Beatles.
 The band's lack of activity and their highly publicised individual pursuits since September were interpreted by the press as a sign that the band were on the verge of splitting up.
 Their return to the recording studio was given front-page coverage in some newspapers.

 George Harrison, who had been travelling in India during the Beatles' lay-off, recalled there being a "more profound ambience" in the band when they reunited to record "Strawberry Fields Forever".
 Lennon said that, having failed to connect with anyone on Lester's film set, "I was never so glad to see the others.
 Seeing them made me feel normal again."
 The song's working title was "It's Not Too Bad".
 The song took 45 hours to record, spread over five weeks.
 It was the most complex recording the Beatles had attempted up to this point, and involved three distinct versions of the song; each one was different in structure, key and tempo, yet the released recording was created through a combination of the final two versions.

-Together with "Penny Lane" and "When I'm Sixty-Four", "Strawberry Fields Forever" established the theme for the early part of the Sgt.
+Together with "Penny Lane" and "When I'm Sixty-Four", "Strawberry Fields Forever" established a theme for an early part of the Sgt.
 Pepper project – namely, a nostalgic look back at the band members' childhoods in northern England.
 McCartney has said that this was never planned or formalised as an album-wide concept, but acknowledged that it served as a "device" or underlying theme throughout the project.
 (Note: Author Ian MacDonald identifies allusions to the Beatles' upbringing throughout Sgt.
 Pepper that are "too persuasive to ignore".
 These include evocations of the postwar Northern music hall tradition, references to Northern industrial towns and Liverpool schooldays, Lewis Carroll-inspired imagery, the use of brass instrumentation in the style of park bandstand performances such as at Sefton Park, and the album cover's flower arrangement akin to a floral clock.)